 Welcome to our ACW Competitions.
 ACW have been running competitions for almost all of our fifty years.
-Our most recent competitions have included a contest for poetry on the theme 50, and non-themed comps for novel-writing and flash fiction.
+Our current competition is for short fiction, written to an intriguing prompt – see Autumn Short Fiction Competition.
 Entry is open to all writers.
 Although we are a Christian organisation, we don’t require a Christian angle in every competition.
 Our judges are writers and they are looking for good writing, always.

-- We publish the first-placed winner’s entry for each comp in Christian Writer, as a general rule.
-Not for our recent novel competition, obviously!
+- We publish the first-placed winner’s entry for each comp in Christian Writer, if there is room in the magazine and at editor’s discretion.

 - Book-token prizes are also awarded to the first-placed, second-placed and third-placed entrants.